sst/guide/_chapters/using-cognito-to-add-authentication-to-a-serverless-app.md

 #### Cognito Triggers

-You also might want to trigger.
-Before and after the authentication, you might want to trigger some actions.
+You also might want to trigger (before and after authentication) some actions.
 The [Cognito Triggers](https://docs.serverless-stack.com/constructs/Auth#authuserpooltriggers) allow you to define Lambda functions that get executed for specific events.

 ```js
 new Auth(this, "Auth", {